Herniated Disc Treatment in Algonquin

+First off, what is a herniated disc?
 At its most basic level, a herniated disc is an injury to the cushioning and connective tissue between vertebrae.

 What Causes a Herniated Disc?

-Herniated Disc in the Neck
+Herniated Discs in the Neck

 Let’s look at herniated discs from the top down.

-Herniated Discs in the Upper Back
+Herniated Discs in the Thoracic Spine

-The next section of your spine is the upper back, or thoracic, section.
+The next section of your spine is the upper back or thoracic section.
 It’s the area between your neck and lower back.

-Herniated Disc in the Lower Back
+What Causes a Herniated Disc in the Lower Back?